on the occasion of my 80th Birthday-a progress report on Science doings and more

 Dear Friends,

-First, what a horrible number in the title, the big Eight-Oh!
-Truly bad.
+First, turned the big Eight-Oh last year.
+Truly bad; time running out.
 The Grim Reaper can’t be far behind me.
-Let us calm down by listening to some content about death from the band, Ghost:
+Let us calm down by listening to some content about death from the Swedish band, Ghost:

 One-Sided Citing in Cloud Seeding

 The above was submitted to the Bull.
 Amer.
 Meteor.
 Soc.
-(BAMS) as an “essay” but was rejected by J. R., Chief Ed., in 2019.
+(BAMS) as an “essay” but was rejected by J. Rosenfeld, Chief Ed., in 2019.
 This version has been rewritten and expanded from the submitted one and the word “misconduct” removed from the original title which asked the question if one-sided citing should be considered so.
-I have a low threshold of scientific misconduct.
+I have a low threshold of scientific misconduct…

 One sided citing is a plague, not only in science where controversy exists, but also in the media.
 It is a phenomenon that doesn’t tell the full story but misleads readers.
 Please read Sharyl Attkisson’s book, “Slanted” for media examples.